LunaSare/datelifeMS1/review.md

 > DL synthesizes results from previous research.
 On the one hand that's great, but on the other, it invites the 'garbage in - garbage out' problem.
 Although OTOL has its own curation and QC facilities, the fact that users can provide their own garbage trees makes it so that the service might end up decorating nonsensical data, tainting its own reputation in the process.
 It would be good if the authors could emphasize this a bit more.

 This is a good point.
+We are aware of the possibility of this problem potentially becoming an issue, however we do think that any biological software is subject to this problem.
+For example, if someone generates bad DNA sequences, no matter how good the aligner software they use is, they will end up with a really bad alignment and subsequently a very bad phylogeny.

+We agree that users of all biological software should keep in mind that the results they get are only as good as the data they provide, and that they should implement some quality control.
-We would not like for this to become a common use for the software.
-We mention this in the abstract, introduction and discussion.
+We mention it in the abstract, introduction and discussion.

 ---
 > A separate but related point that I would also like to see discussed is that synthesizing services such as DL and OTOL seem capable of ending up in loops where bad trees with bad calibration points provide the skeleton for further bad trees based on the former - with their own seemingly well-supported but in fact dodgy secondary calibrations.
 Is that a risk?
 What can be done about it?

-It is a risk that we are aware of, but it is possible to avoid it.
-We explain how in the text.
+Thanks for mentioning this.
+We think DateLife actually helps preventing this issue.
+As shown in Figure 5, DateLife allows to compare all age data available for a group, and users can immediately identify chronograms that are outliers, and explore whether it is related to an artifact of the chronogram or something else about the data or methodology used to generate that chronogram.
+Users can then choose to drop those calibrations from the final analysis.
+We agree that it is a responsibility of the users to check the trees and chonograms before using them as secondary calibrations, in the same way researchers curate fossils to use as primary calibration points.

 ---
 > Also related: will we gradually start developing a body of literature with trees where the root always just happens to be ±10% older than the oldest nodes?
 Might that be bad?

+Thanks for raising this point.
+The editor also mentioned this, and we agree that this feature of DateLife is not ideal, so we address it in the code and in the manuscript.
+Briefly, we changed the behaviour of the code to return a very conspicuous warning message when the root is arbitrary to make sure that users are aware of the fact (L196-201).
-Good point.
-It would certainly be a bad thing.
-The reason we implemented this initially is because we wanted DateLife to be able to provide a summary chronogram even if tehre is just one point of age data available.

-As you pointed out, when the root age is absent, it is not possible to return any dated tree.
+We want to highlight that the main goal of DateLife is to provide a single chronogram that can quickly show at a glance the distribution of node ages based on published data, so we want our program to be able to return a chronogram if there is at least one age data point available from the literature.
+Unfortunately, as you pointed out, when the root age is absent, it is not possible to return any dated tree.
+In the absence of that information, and to be able to automatize the algorithm, the only option available to us is to randomly chose an age that will allow to generate a chronogram using the real data that is available.
+We agree that choosing the 10% is probably too arbitrary, so the function now instead adds one standard deviation unit of the mean of ages available to the max age value, if there is more than one age data point, and uses that as the root age.

+The warning message that we implemented now suggests ways on how users can provide an age for the root that is informed in the literature.
+The main goal of the message is to make sure that users are aware that there is no age data available for that root in the datelife database and that the one used for the chronogram is arbitrary.

 ---
 > Apart from these general points that might be touched upon a bit more in the Discussion, here now some specifics about the manuscript:

 > - The Abstract looks like an extreme afterthought.
 I understand how that works, but please have another look.
 I see verb disagreement on line 21 and on line 23.
 Probably needs a comma after databases on line 25.
 On the same line, 'timeframe' is spelt as one word (fine by me), but elsewhere it's two words.
 Line 27: 'incetivizited' is not a thing.
 Line 29, 'finding' scans weird, maybe use 'discovery'?
 Line 36 probably needs 'use' instead of 'using' but the sentence is hard to parse.
 Line 38, 'awereness' is wrong.
 In this way, the Abstract is quite different from the rest of the MS, which is otherwise well written.

-Thanks for your comment, the abstract was indeed slightly forsaken on the previous version of the ms. We rewrote most of the abstract and checked for spelling, adding more detail about the findings.
+Thanks for your comment, the abstract was indeed a bit forsaken on the version of the ms that you revised.
+We rewrote most of the abstract and checked for spelling, adding more detail about the findings.

 ---
 > - In the first paragraph of the Intro you might want to add something like 'comparative analysis' (Harvey & Pagel, yada yada yada).
 It's clearly something that's on your mind because in the Conclusions, 'trait evolution' is the first research area you mention as needing chronograms.